alikureishy/SDC-advanced-lane-lines/README.md

 #### Vehicle Tracker

 We finally come to the handler that eliminates a vast majority of the false positives that might have remained in the output of the 'Vehicle Clusterer'.
 This handler performs a clustering + merging of the spatial clusters detected in not just the existing frame but also a configurable history of frames prior to it.
+In other words, it performs a temporo-spatial clustering + merging of a configurable set of sequential frames ending with the current frame.

 It not only achieves a smoothing of the final vehicle detection, but also achieves a higher confidence detection by using a corresponding 'min_samples_ratio' setting for the clustering implementation used (see section above for a description of clustering implementations).